raul-cerda/CPSC-386---Project-1/readme.txt

 I was unsure what I needed to upload so the entire contents of the project were uploaded to gitHub, including .idea, _pycache_ and venv.

+The images are based on the original space invaders art.
+The audio is courtesy of Freesound.org.
+All licensed under Creative Commons.

+Short Space Theme by TheFlakesMasste
+Silenced Gunshot 4.wav by morganpurkis explode3.ogg by rendensh pew pew sound effect by ani_music